BiMediX2: Bio-Medical EXpert LMM for Diverse Medical Modalities: BiMediX2

 \section{BiMediX2}

-The architecture of BiMediX2 is meticulously designed to facilitate seamless integration of medical image analysis and bilingual multi-turn conversations.
-At its core, (see Fig~\ref{fig:main_arch}) the model employs a Vision Encoder (\cite{radford2021learningtransferablevisualmodels}) to process a diverse array of medical imaging modalities, including chest X-rays, CT scans, MRIs, histology slides, and gross pathology images.
-This visual data is aligned with textual inputs through a dedicated Projector, ensuring accurate and contextually rich medical image-text mapping.
-Text inputs are processed using a standard tokenizer, transforming them into the language embedding space of Llama 3.1 (\cite{meta-llama3.1}).
-This design enables BiMediX2 to generate precise and context-aware responses in either English or Arabic, depending on the user prompt, ensuring flexibility and inclusivity.
+The architecture of BiMediX2 is designed to facilitate seamless integration of medical image analysis and bilingual multi-turn conversations.
+At its core, (see Fig~\ref{fig:main_arch}) the model employs a Vision Encoder \cite{radford2021learningtransferablevisualmodels} to process a diverse array of medical imaging modalities, including chest X-rays, CT scans, MRIs, histology slides, and gross pathology images.
+This visual data is aligned with textual inputs through a dedicated Projector, ensuring accurate and contextually rich medical image-text mapping following \cite{liu2023visualinstructiontuning}.
+As shown in Fig~\ref{fig:main_arch} we use the `$<$\textit{image}$>$' token as a place holder to encode the visual features for multimodal medical instructions.
+For text based medical data the inputs are processed using a standard tokenizer, transforming them into the language embedding space of Llama 3.1 \cite{meta-llama3.1}.
+This design enables BiMediX2 to generate precise and context-aware responses in either English or Arabic, depending on the user prompt and supports multimodal interactions while preserving the medical LLM capabilities.

 Key to BiMediX2’s performance is its modular and efficient training approach.
-LoRA adapters (\cite{hu2021lora}) are utilized to fine-tune the language model while maintaining computational efficiency and minimizing resource demands.
+LoRA adapters \cite{hu2021lora} are utilized to fine-tune the language model while maintaining computational efficiency and minimizing resource demands.
 The projector is simultaneously fine-tuned to optimize image-text alignment in a medical context.
 Furthermore, the system is supported by a robust data generation framework, where a comprehensive English data corpus is translated into Arabic using GPT-4o.
 A random subset of this translation is meticulously verified by bilingual medical experts to ensure clinical relevance and linguistic accuracy.
-This pipeline enables BiMediX2 to excel in a wide range of medical tasks, including report generation, radiology analysis, pathology insights, and ophthalmological assessments, all within a unified, bilingual, and multimodal framework.
+This pipeline enables BiMediX2 to excel in medical tasks, including report generation, radiology analysis, pathology insights, and ophthalmological assessments, in a unified, bilingual, and multimodal framework.